-At the beginning of 2015 I had enough of the abuse of performing not only my work responsibilities but of the other two people I worked with while they enjoyed paid life outside of work.
-I made some calls, sent out my resume, did some phone interviews but just didn't have that feel good sense about any of them.
-I figured this go around, since I was employed, I would take my time searching for something that I wanted to do, not take a job just to keep a check flowing.
+At the beginning of 2015, I had enough of the abuse of performing not only my work responsibilities but of the other two people I worked with while they enjoyed paid life outside of work.
+I made some calls, sent out my resume, and did some phone interviews but just didn't have that feel-good sense about any of them.
+I figured this go around since I was employed, I would take my time searching for something that I wanted to do, not take a job just to keep a check flowing.

 Fort Worth Harley Davidson will be expanding and opening a new dealership in Burleson, TX sometime mid-summer.
 I began considering whether working for them would be a possibility.
 I worked on my resume to have it ready in case something opened up.
 Then on a Monday in early March, Margaret called me and said they had posted about an opening in Service.
 I was ready!
 I sent my resume off immediately to the service manager.

 That same Monday evening I was taking my bike to the dealership to have a wheel bearing replaced.
 I walked in, saw the service manager, and introduced myself.
 I was surprised when he pulled me into his office and gave me a spontaneous 1.5-hour interview.
 This was one of those times where you know it was meant to be.
 We meshed perfectly and got along like we had known each other for years.
 At no time was there any awkwardness.
 He said he liked my skill sets and personality and believed I would be a good fit at the dealership.
 He said he had a good "Gut feeling" that I would be perfect for the job.

 Obviously, I accepted the offer and am excited to be the newest Service Writer for Fort Worth Harley Davidson.
 The timing and just how the position came about without effort made it clear that I needed to move into a completely new career direction.
 And to have that career within something that I have a passion for, Harley Davidson, provided further confirmation that life was moving me on another path.